-Our friends, family, loved ones have no idea what is happening with us
+Your friends, family, loved ones have no idea what is happening with you

-and thus creating a state of isolation, ripping our connections apart.
+and thus creating a state of isolation, ripping your connections apart.

-of our surroundings repulsion, we feel no hope and no light, convinced this is it
+of your surroundings is repulsion, you feel no hope and no light convinced this is it

 and the rest of our life will be spent, like Gregor Samsa,

-in the state of our physical manifestation of our abasement.
+in the state of the physical manifestation of our abasement.

 Unlike Gregor though we are forgetting that the chrysalis will one day